shayghc/cs50-python-course/README.md

-This repository contains the solution codes of the exercises for the HArvardX CS50 Introduction to Python course.
+This repository contains the problem set solution codes for the HarvardX CS50 Introduction to Python course.